kubeslice/gateway-certs-generator/README.md

    cd gateway-certs-generator
    ```

-2. Adjust image name variable `IMG` in the [`Makefile`](Makefile) to change the docker tag to be built.
+2. Modiy the image name variable `IMG` in the [`Makefile`](Makefile) to change the docker tag to be built.
-   Default image is set as `IMG ?= aveshasystems/gateway-certs-generator:latest`.
+   The default image is set as `IMG ?= aveshasystems/gateway-certs-generator:latest`.
 Modify this if required.

    ```console
    make docker-build